Store

 Conclusion

-If you have advanced AFS, you are likely also in a state of catabolism.
+If you have advanced Adrenal Fatigue, you are likely also in a state of catabolism.
 This can be a very dangerous state during which your body breaks down muscles and organs to produce energy.

 Recovering from this condition isn’t easy.
 It demands a gentle, personalized approach that focuses on encouraging your metabolism to find a more natural, healthy balance.
 Our nutritional coaching team has helped lots of adrenal fatigue sufferers find this individual eating regime.